michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 *Research by Anthony (AJ) Towns*

+This talk makes an intellectual inquiry into whether Bitcoin pays more for security than it needs to---and what we could do if we decided it does pay too much.
+The speaker makes clear that he's interested in considering the questions and providing possible answers but that he's neither suggesting that there's a problem nor advocating for any solution.

-This talk asks whether Bitcoin pays more for security than it needs to and then considers options for reducing the amount of subsidy paid in the short term as the amount of security increases---still ensuring that no more than 21 million bitcoins are paid overall in subsidy, but potentially allowing the subsidy to last much longer and also potentially reducing the amount of extraneous security (if it exists).
+If the Bitcoin userbase did think it was overpaying for security, the talk suggests options for reducing the amount of subsidy paid in the short term as the amount of security increases---but still ensuring that no more than 21 million bitcoins are paid overall in subsidy---potentially allowing the subsidy to last much longer than it is currently predicted to last.

 Although the talk was not about a specific proposal, an example proposal it evaluated was to reduce the subsidy by 20% every time the network's